sopac/pacsafe-doc/training/tonga/pacsafe_intermediate.rst

 polygons and roads have a keyword defined.
 If they do not you can define one using :guilabel:`PacSAFE Keyword Wizard`.

-After the keyword has been already set, we are ready to run
-|project_name| for building polygons and roads.

 Run |project_name| analysis for building points
 -----------------------------------------------

-Let us run analysis for building polygons first.
+Let us run an analysis for building points first.
 Make sure you set the
 |project_name| dock as pictured below:

 .. image:: /images/001_intermediate_pacsafe_09.png